 Receiving news that you’ve been diagnosed with familial hypercholesterolemia (FH) can be scary.
 What does this mean for your overall health?
-How does it affect my daily life?
-How will it affect my family
+How does it affect your daily life?
+How will it affect your family?

 By seeking help right away, you can live a longer, healthier life.
-That’s because the earlier you are diagnosed, the earlier you can start cholesterol lowering treatments that can slow down or prevent heart disease.
+That’s because the earlier you are diagnosed, the earlier you can start cholesterol lowering treatments that can slow down or prevent heart disease, or prevent or delay another event, procedure or surgery if you already have cardiovascular disease.

 Working with an FH specialist, your familial hypercholesterolemia treatment may consist of one or a combination of medications.
 Using these therapies is important to your long-term health and several treatment resources are available to help you succeed.
 In addition to treatment, it is important to maintain a heart healthy diet (low in saturated fat and cholesterol), regular exercise, and not smoke tobacco.